jeanjacquesstleroux/P8_Bipartite_Graphs/README.md

 ## :book: Introduction

 This repository contains the source code for P(8) in Bipartite Graphs, a project led by Professor Liling Ko and Jean-Jacques St. Leroux.
-Bipartite graphs are a special class of graphs, and this project aims to implement certain algorithms and functionality related to them.
+This project aims to implement a computational methodology to determine P(8)-induced graphs.

 ## :rocket: Getting Started